Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Miami and its opponents have gone over the current 45.5-point total in three of eight games (37.5%) this season.
+- Miami and its opponents have gone over the current 46.5-point total in three of eight games (37.5%) this season.

-- The combined points per game average of the two teams, 32.2, is 13.3 points fewer than Sunday's over/under.
+- Sunday's over/under is 14.3 points higher than the combined 32.2 PPG average of the two teams.

-- These two squads surrender a combined 59.2 points per game, 13.7 more than this contest's over/under.
+- The 59.2 points per game these two squads have allowed to opponents this season are 12.7 more than the 46.5 total in this contest.

-- The Dolphins and their opponents have scored an average of 46.1 points per game in 2020, 0.6 more than Sunday's total.
+- The average total in Dolphins games this season is 46.1, 0.4 points fewer than Sunday's total of 46.5.

+- The 45.2 PPG average total in Texans games this season is 1.3 points fewer than this game's over/under.

 Dolphins stats and trends